hydrogen-css/hydrogen/README.md

 # Development and contribution

-- Pull the repository down
+- Fork the repository and pull it down
-- run `npm run setup`
+- Navigate to the code repository and run `npm run setup`
+- To add a feature or propose a change, ensure you're doing the following:
-- do some development work in `lib`
+  - Update the relevant files in the `lib` directory
-- write function tests in sibling `function.test.js` files, or add environment tests in `./tests`
+  - Update or create matching Jest test files for your changes
+  - If relevant, add a visual test in the `test` directory's `markup`
-- run tests using the commands found in the root `package.json`
+  - Update the documentation in the `docs` directory
+- Submit a pull request with details on your changes

+- Hydrogen takes two approaches to development testing:
+  - [Jest](https://jestjs.io/) is used for function level unit tests and can be run using `npm run jest`
+  - The `test` directory contains a working Hydrogen project for visual testing and real-world compiling tests and can be run using `npm run test`

-You can read up on specifics about how Hydrogen works on a technical level in the development README found in `CONTRIBUTING.md`.
+The folder structure in the `lib` directory tries to reflect the relationships between functions, including whether a function is a synchronous build step or a reusable parsing function.
+You can read up on specifics about how Hydrogen works on a technical level in the `CONTRIBUTING.md` file.

-## Testing coverage

-The following functions are currently covered by automated tests:

-- `hydrogen_build`

-The following areas are currently covered by environment tests:

-- basic environment